akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 ![Open App button](../img/app-card-open.png)

-When you open an app, Akeneo PIM may ask you to agree to share some of your user information to directly authenticate you on the app.
-To do so, click on `Agree` and you will be automatically redirected to the app.
+When you open an App, Akeneo PIM may ask you to agree to share some of your user information to directly authenticate you on the App.
+To do so, click on `Agree` and you will be automatically redirected to the App.

 ![Wizard authentication](../img/wizard-authentication.png)

 # Manage your connected App settings

-To access a connected app's settings, click on `Manage app` in the `Apps` menu.
+To access a connected App's settings, click on `Manage app` in the `Apps` menu.

 ![Manage App button](../img/app-card-manage.png)